Activity time: 10 minutes

 - Scales of justice in Conundrum Corner

-- Samples of social justice statements issued by the Unitarian Universalist Association; see Leader Resource 2, Social Justice Resolutions or the pdf file linked below in Preparation for Activity.
+- Samples of social justice statements issued by the Unitarian Universalist Association; see Leader Resource 2, Social Justice Resolutions or the link below in Preparation for Activity.

 Preparation for Activity

 - Review your own understanding of Unitarian Universalism and social justice work.

 - Commission on Social Witness, Social Justice Statements contains a collection of statements.

 Youth explore the idea of balance as it relates to social justice.

 Ask youth to demonstrate what balance looks like by balancing on one foot.
 Then let them try that with their eyes closed.
 See if anybody can do that for a timed minute.

 Point out the scales of justice in the Conundrum Corner and ask participants what they are.
 Say, if they do not, that these are the scales of justice.
 Scales of justice are often used as symbols by lawyers and in courts.
 Ask them what connects the scales of justice with what they just did.
 Here are some thoughts to offer: